Wabinab/Xenoblade-Chronicles-3-The-Book/src/02_born_for_war.md

 Taking a closer look, an embryo was floating inside the orange liquid.
 As bubbles emerged and washed through the embryo, the embryo transformed into a child around age 10, eyes shut, laying inside the chamber, wearing clothes (???).
 God knows what fertilizer did the winged woman gave them; not even cancer can grow at this rate!
 Nor do they need oxygen, as no tubings were attached to their mouth or nose, like baby submerged in amniotic fluid; except a baby can get its oxygen from the umbilical cord, this has nothing.

-Probably not long later, at some barrack, daytime.
-A Kevesi Levnis propelled itself on the air towards the landing point inside the barrack, stretching its arms while lowering itself onto the ground.
+Probably not long later, at a training ground, daytime.
+A Kevesi Levnis propelled itself on the air towards the landing point inside the training ground, stretching its arms while lowering itself onto the ground.
 After it landed, its doors opened, and young Kevesi soldiers marched out from the Levnises.
 These seems untrained, perhaps they just got "borned" from the castle.
 In the crowd, we spot Noah, Lanz, Eunie, that fat guy, all as a child, the age we first saw them during the Queen's anniversary.
 They were lining up in perfect rows and columns.

 > Every one of us, is born looking like this.
 As soldiers.
 As weapons for slaying Agnians...
 Yes.
 All of us live only to fight.